Christian Bethancourt Preview, Player Props: Rays vs. Guardians

-On Friday, Christian Bethancourt (batting .333 in his past 10 games) and the Tampa Bay Rays play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 7:10 PM ET.
+Christian Bethancourt -- with a slugging percentage of .455 in his past 10 games, including one home run -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Logan Allen on the mound, on September 2 at 6:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Marlins.
+He had a hitless performance in his last game (0-for-3) against the Marlins.

 Christian Bethancourt Game Info & Props vs. the Guardians